for Sunnyvale Mayor - 2020

 Allow only new construction that respects the character and traffic limits of local neighborhoods,

-Real solutions to climate change - e.g., requiring new office construction to be “net-zero” GreenHouse gas emissions,
+Real solutions to climate change - e.g., requiring all new construction to be “net-zero” GreenHouse gas emissions,

 “Town halls” - promoting open dialogue between residents and city council members,